A round-up of the week's politics from Scotland, Wales and Northern Ireland.

 “The speed of Scotland’s slow recovery from recession is threatened by the massive fiscal consolidation package introduced by the new Conservative/Liberal Democrat coalition government in the emergency budget.”

 Professor Brian Ashcroft of the University of Strathclyde’s Fraser of Allander Institute on the effects of George Osborne’s budgetLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.